libretro/docs/docs/guides/install-android.md

 ## Non-Google Play sources

-### Installation via Side-loading
+### Installation via Sideloading
-Side-loading involves installing APK files on Android devices from sources outside official app stores.
+When referring to Android apps, "sideloading" involves installing APK files on Android devices from sources outside official app stores.
 These APKs can be obtained manually or automatically via apps like Obtainium.
 You must follow the [installation notes](#installation-notes) for this process.

 #### From RetroArch.com Downloads